Oxpecker 1.1.2

 Oxpecker

-Oxpecker is an F# wrapper of ASP.NET Core Endpoint routing (also known as Minimal API) with easy to comprehend API, mostly inherited from Giraffe framework.
+Oxpecker is an F# framework based on ASP.NET Core Endpoint routing (similar to Minimal APIs, so they are competitors) with easy to comprehend API, mostly inherited from Giraffe framework.

 Examples can be found here